Best Practices

 • Creating a multi-arch image from Go sources from a Git repository using the Docker CLI

-• Packaging the image and a Helm chart into a common transport archive
+• Packaging the Docker image and a Helm chart into a CTF archive

 • Signing and publishing the build result